DIXON, Mo. – A Missouri Army National Guard recruiter recently conducted a one-hour situational awareness class for some Dixon High School students.

 Polk said he is available to put on the situational awareness class, or several others, at any Pulaski or Texas county school or organization.

-Page 4 of 4 - Among the other classes Polk said he can cover are career directions, Armed Services Vocational Aptitude Battery interpretations and a teen spirit leadership course.
+Among the other classes Polk said he can cover are career directions, Armed Services Vocational Aptitude Battery interpretations and a teen spirit leadership course.
 Polk can be contacted at 573-329-9030.